bearandhammer/knowledge-vault/obsidian-vault/Detective Case One.md

 1939-1944

 Poles - symbolic and sentimental value.
 Belonged to great pianist `Ignacy Paderewski` .
-The watch was stolen by Nazi called (based on info from poles) `Kurt Blutholz`
+The watch was stolen by Nazi called (based on info from poles) `Kurt Blutholz` .

+Records can be found about this guy in the database.

+The Auction House bought the watch for $5000 - from `Rupert Owens`.
+We now have the watch in evidence.

+Delicate matter!!!
+If `Blutholz` had live in the US postwar it would be bad for political reasons.
+Worse yet, the press will sniff around - scandal!
+Agency wants to avoid - let's find answers before questions roll in.

+Sad piece of info...morning after tomorrow, at the `Olivet Cemetery` , `Michael Slater's` funeral is taking place (he helped create the unit).

+<span color="red">***MORNING OF DAY 3 - FUNERAL.***</span>***